Maxim Gorky: Political and literary development

 Gorky's reputation grew as a unique literary voice from the bottom stratum of society and as a fervent advocate of Russia's social, political, and cultural transformation.
 By 1899, he was openly associating with the emerging Marxist social-democratic movement, which helped make him a celebrity among both the intelligentsia and the growing numbers of "conscious" workers.
 At the heart of all his work was a belief in the inherent worth and potential of the human person.
 In his writing, he counterposed individuals, aware of their natural dignity, and inspired by energy and will, with people who succumb to the degrading conditions of life around them.
 Both his writings and his letters reveal a "restless man" (a frequent self-description) struggling to resolve contradictory feelings of faith and scepticism, love of life and disgust at the vulgarity and pettiness of the human world.

 In 1916, Gorky said that the teachings of the ancient Jewish sage Hillel the Elder deeply influenced his life: "In my early youth I read...the words of...Hillel, if I remember rightly: 'If thou art not for thyself, who will be for thee?
 But if thou art for thyself alone, wherefore art thou'?
-The inner meaning of these words impressed me with its profound wisdom...The thought ate its way deep into my soul, and I say now with conviction: Hillel's wisdom served as a strong staff on my road, which was neither even nor easy.
+The inner meaning of these words impressed me with their profound wisdom...The thought ate its way deep into my soul, and I say now with conviction: Hillel's wisdom served as a strong staff on my road, which was neither even nor easy.
 I believe that Jewish wisdom is more all-human and universal than any other; and this not only because of its immemorial age...but because of the powerful humaneness that saturates it, because of its high estimate of man."

 He publicly opposed the Tsarist regime and was arrested many times.
 Gorky befriended many revolutionaries and became a personal friend of Vladimir Lenin after they met in 1902.
 He exposed governmental control of the press (see Matvei Golovinski affair).
 In 1902, Gorky was elected an honorary Academician of Literature, but Tsar Nicholas II ordered this annulled.
-In protest, Anton Chekhov and Vladimir Korolenko left the Academy.
+In protest, Anton Chekhov and Vladimir Korolenko left the academy.